esp-rs/book/src/installation/installing-rust-for-esp.md

 And it will install all the necessary tools to develop Rust applications for all supported ESP targets.

 `espup` will create and export file, by default called `export-esp.sh` on Unix systems and `export-esp.ps1` on Windows, this file contains the required environment variables.
-Please, make sure to source in every terminal before building any application.
+Please, make sure to source in every terminal before building any application:

 ```sh
 # Unix